 This training organization under the Tulalip Tribe’s TERO department (Tribal Employment Rights Office) focuses on training Native Americans and their families, allowing them to secure family-wage positions in the construction field.
 Contact Lynne Bansemer.

 Supports community members traditionally under-represented in the construction industry so they achieve successful careers.
 ULMS can work with construction employers to connect them to diverse talent such as pre-apprenticeship program graduates, and apprentices.
 Contact Lawrence Willis.

 YouthBuild Seattle is a six-month, 40 hrs/week, nationally certified, college accredited, paid construction pre-apprenticeship designed to educate and train these underrepresented young adults to meet and exceed minimum qualifications for entry into apprenticeship programs upon graduation.
-Melinda Glovengo email@example.com
+Contact Melinda Glovengo.

-Youthbuild Spokane The program provides education, counseling and job skills to unemployed young American adults (between ages 18 and 24) whom have not finished their high school diploma or GED.
+YouthBuild Spokane This program provides education, counseling and job skills to unemployed young American adults (between ages 18 and 24) who have not finished their high school diploma or GED.

 YouthBuild Tacoma provides young adults ages 18 – 24 the opportunity to learn job skills in the construction trades, along with life skills and leadership.
 Contact Emily Slagle.